alexkritchevsky

 // keep going, just write that UI out and fill it in later!

-And you can make reuseable abstractions out of anything you want.
+Writing the same code over and over?
+You can make reuseable abstractions out of anything you want.
 Maybe you find yourself wanting to define a new component that’s a button with a label, so that every button on your site is an instance of the same components that work the same way?
 Yes, why not:

 // in practice these reuseable components are way longer because they take care of